 Pre-Created Service Accounts

-By default, the Terraform module creates and manages six service accounts for the runner components:
+By default, the Terraform module creates and manages three service accounts for the runner components:| Service Account | Purpose |

 | runner | Runner orchestrator.
-Manages environment lifecycle, compute instances, networking, and secrets |
+Manages environment lifecycle, compute instances, networking, secrets, build cache, and event processing |

 | environment_vm | Environment VMs.
 Reads container images, writes logs and metrics |